xzpeter/xzpeter.github.com/about.markdown

 permalink: /about/
 ---

-I'm Peter Xu as a software engineer.
-I was born in Beijing, however recently I live in Toronto.
-I worked on storage initially for a few years, then (until now) I have been working for Red Hat in virtualization team.
+I'm Peter Xu and I'm a software engineer.
+I live in Aurora, Canada.
+I mostly work on virtualizations.

 My Chinese name is "徐哲".